GCheung55/depends-requirejs-plugin/README.md

-MooTools RequireJS Plugin - Copyright (c) 2011 [Kevin Armstrong](http://kevinandre.com/)
+Depends RequireJS Plugin - Copyright (c) 2011 [Kevin Armstrong](http://kevinandre.com/)
 ========================================================================================

-MooTools RequireJS Plugin - A plugin for loading mootools modules using require.js.
+Depends RequireJS Plugin - A plugin for defining static dependencies and loading them using require.js.

 Compatibility
 -------------

-MooTools RequireJS Plugin has been tested with RequireJS 1.0.0.
+Depends RequireJS Plugin has been tested with RequireJS 1.0.0.

 How to use
 -------------

-Using MooTools RequireJS Plugin is very simple.
+Using Depends RequireJS Plugin is very simple.

 	Create a requirejs config.
 This config can exist in the html or in a separate js file.
 I prefer a separate js file so that the config can be shared among several files.
 See the file:

 	tests/mootools.config.js

-	In particular, the require config should contain the 'mootools' option.
+	In particular, the require config should contain the 'dependencies' option.

-	mootools: {
-		corePathVariable: "mcore",
 	useOrder: false,
-		plugins: [
+	dependencies: [
 		{
 			name: "UniqueWords",
 			path: "lib/kjs",
 			files: [
 				{ name: "UniqueWords", provides: "UniqueWords", requires: ["Class", "More/Array.Extras"] }
 			]
 		}
 	]
-	}

-	*corePathVariable*:
-		the variable used in the 'paths' option to specify the location of the MooTools core library *morePathVariable*:
-		the variable used in the 'paths' option to specify the location of the MooTools more library *useOrder*:
+	*useOrder*:
-		option whether to use the order plugin to load the modules in the order they are presented *plugins*:
+		option whether to use the order plugin to load the modules in the order they are presented *dependencies*:
 		an array of libraries used in your site.
-Each plugin should contain the options:
+Each dependency should contain the options:
 			*name*: library name
 			*path*: location of the library files.
 Absolute path or a path relative to the require.js baseUrl option *files*: array of file objects used by the library.
 Each object should contain: